aman-ladak/Gomoku/README.md

-# Quadcopter_Control AI Engine for Gomoku Game
+# AI Engine for Gomoku Game
 Simple AI engine for Gomoku game in Python.
 Project at University of Toronto.

 ## Game Description